paulfioravanti/presentations/exercism_elm_bob/exercism_elm_bob.md

 - **Repetition** with `String.trim`

 ^
-We're trimming the string twice: once in the `silence` function, and again in the `isQuestion` function.
+We're trimming the string twice: once in the `isSilence` function, and again in the `isQuestion` function.

 ---
 [.list: bullet-character(🤘)]